stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 Keras

 If you like philosophy of Python (brevity, readability, one preferred way to do things), Keras is for you.
-Also, if you want to have a propaganda picture,
+Also, if you want to have a propaganda picture, there a possibly biased popularity ranking.
+XXX

 Neural networks happen to be